| (From Chapter 10:) At 5:30 p.m. on the 23rd of

 well,

+here we are!"
 Scott grinned.
 He was dressed

 rather causally in a black crew-neck shirt and cargo pants with